Canada CIFAR AI Chair

 Guillaume Lajoie is a Canada CIFAR AI Chair at Mila and an assistant professor in the department of mathematics and statistics at Université de Montréal.

-Guillaume Lajoie’s research program seeks to understand and guide dynamics in neural networks.
+Lajoie’s research focuses on guide dynamics in neural networks.
 Rooted at the intersection of Applied Mathematics, Artificial Intelligence (AI) and Neuroscience, his work seeks to extract lessons from the brain to build artificial systems that learn better, and in turn, develop tools to interact with and uncover brain functions.
 By pursuing a range of complementary research topics, his goal is to establish synergetic advancements in the following two research axes: 1) biologically-inspired architectural inductive biases in shaping learning and dynamics in artificial neural networks; 2) development of AI tools for brain-machine interfacing with the goals of studying how the brain learns to inform AI, and to allow direct interaction between artificial and biological neural networks for clinical use.

 - Google Research Faculty Award, 2020

 - Research Scholar award from the Fonds de Recherche du Québec en Santé (FRQS), 2018

 Pezeshki, M., Kaba, S. O., Bengio, Y., Courville, A., Precup, D., & Lajoie, G. (2020).
 Gradient Starvation: A Learning Proclivity in Neural Networks. arXiv preprint arXiv:2011.09468.

 Kerg, G., Kanuparthi, B., Goyal, A., Goyette, K., Bengio, Y., & Lajoie, G. (2020).
 Attention: untangling tradeoffs in self-attentive neural networks, Second Symposium on Machine Learning and Dynamical Systems. arXiv preprint arXiv:2006.09471.